top of page

 • CA Elementary Teacher Credential

-• 12 years of teaching experience in private and public schools
+• 12 years of teaching experience in private, public and alternative schools

 • Co-created a Parent-led outdoor school in Chico CA